-You can turn the screen 180 degrees on the 1750 treadmill whereas on the X22i, you can only tilt the screen up or down for a better viewing angle.
+You can turn the screen 180 degrees on the Commercial 1750 treadmill.
+On the X22i, you can only tilt the screen up or down for a better viewing angle.

 So with the 1750 treadmill, you can get off the treadmill and continue your workout beside the machine – which is handy.

 Nordictrack X22i vs 1750 – Calorie Burning Power